lsst/idf_deploy/runbook/vpc-peering.md

 You may use the same example block to get the `network_self_link` for the `remote peer` by changing the appropriate labels for the filter and providing the correct network name.

+## Hub and Spoke via VPC Peers

+There may be times where a hub and spoke design is desired where the hub project is peered with multiple spoke projects.
+The [VPC Peering Module](../modules/vpc_peering) only peers between two projects.
+To have multiple peers, we need to create multiple `tfvars` files with a dedicated pipeline.

+An example project is the `butler-dev` project where it's peerd with `science-platform-dev` and `panda-dev`.
+In the [butler ./env directory](../environment/deployments/butler-repo/env) there are two different `tfvars files` with two different pipelines.

 ## GitHub Actions

 A new pipeline needs to be created and deployed using the existing [vpc peering pipeline](../.github/workflows/qserv-dev-vpcpeer-tf.yaml) as an example.
 Be sure to change the appropriate directory names and `tfvars` file names in the pipeline.